connectrpc/connect-go/README.md

 RPCs.
 There's an [open issue][streaming-issue] for discussion of streaming support.

+For more on reRPC, including a walkthrough and comparison to alternatives, see the [docs][].

 ## A Small Example

 Curious what all this looks like in practice?
-Here's a small, insecure server:
+Here's a small h2c server:

 ```go
 package main